droonga/droonga.org/tutorial/1.0.6/plugin-development/adapter/index.md

 We sometime need to modify incoming requests from outside to Droonga Engine.
 We can use a plugin for this purpose.

-Let's see how to create a plugin for the adaption phase, in this section.
+Let's see how to create a plugin for the *pre adaption phase*, in this section.

 ### Directory Structure